 - Using basic geometry formulas: applying formulas to find area of rectangles, triangles, and circles, as well as understanding how to use formulas to find perimeter, circumference as well as some volumes like of a rectangular prism

 - Applying functions: being able to identify the domain and range of a function

 - Using calculator skills: setting window, finding min. and max. values, finding the x-intercepts of a function, and using the table feature.

 After going through this post, it may seem like it will be hard to do well in Algebra 2.
 However, just through the understanding that it is just an extension of concepts that have already been learned, the hardest part of the class is finding students’ weaknesses from past math classes and addressing those so that they do not have to struggle with these basics when answering harder questions in Algebra 2.
 Once these bases are covered, it will be much easier for a student to feel comfortable with the material that is additive from Algebra 1 as well as to be ready to understand the new concepts introduced.

 Algebra 2 itself is not a very difficult class because its core is very similar to that of Algebra 1, but practice is very important to succeed in a class like Algebra 2.
 Keeping up on homework assigned and doing extra practice from textbooks as well as through online resources like Khan Academy can be very helpful in order to retain and practice the information taught in class.
 Asking the teacher of the course or students who have taken the course in the past for resources they recommend or have used to help in areas of weakness could also be helpful because they have insight about what kind of practice is necessary to be successful in the class.
+You can also engage a professional math tutor from Tutor City tuition agency to help your child with difficult Algebra questions.
 Any of these resources can also help students with the subjects from previous math classes they have identified they struggle with because the only way to cement this understanding is through practice.